 It is appalling every time I hear pundits pandering to their greedy corporate patrons telling us if we don’t cut taxes for the rich they’ll move themselves and their companies elsewhere.
 Where are you going to go?
 China?
 Bangladesh?
 Sudan?
 Venezuela?
 Vietnam?
-Poor banking controls, rampant corruption, routine asset forfeiture by the state without access to legal recourse, poor legal systems to enforce contracts, and lack of a local skilled, educated workforce is my Full House to those who argue – the poker equivalent of a pair of deuces – that business will pull up stakes if they don’t get their way about taxes.
-Other economies with modern legal systems, democracy, an educated labour force, and political stability have higher taxes and regulations that do not allow exploitation of workers.
-They disallow corporations from pilfering society’s fiscal coffers for its own narrow benefit.
+Poor banking controls, rampant corruption, routine asset forfeiture by the state without access to legal recourse, poor legal systems to enforce contracts, and lack of a local skilled, educated workforce are the cards in my hand.

 Of course I’m being a little tongue in cheek.
-Not every white guy who golfs is a billionaire.
+Not everyone who golfs is a billionaire.
 Not everyone who golfs is white, has a penis, and is non-Jewish.
 Some socialists I know love golf.
-Alice Cooper and basketball players golf.
+Alice Cooper and basketball players love golf.
 True that.
 An exquisitely landscaped back yard for the plutocrats is no longer the most conspicuous aspect of golf in the twenty-first century.
 There are many public courses where the plebes and serfs can play too.
 There is golf around the world.
-It is “the people’s sport.”
-Hearing this, knowing what I know, makes me vomit in my mouth a little.

 Every time I open up a business magazine – usually at a doctor’s or dentist’s office – I’m struck by the canard about golf being more than a white, corporate-elite pastime.
 And yet there it is, staring at me as I flush, the profile of yet another white CEO spewing the same drivel about a passion for the exact same hobby the other 499 fortune 500 CEOs share: golf.
 Snooze.